gmoraleda/Xcode-Dynamic-Icon-Generation/README.md

 It tints the ribbon black or red depending if the configuration belongs to `staging_configurations` or `production_configurations`.
 The idea behind is to quickly recognize a build configured to work against a production environment, e.g.

-There are three schemes targeting the different configurations (Debug, Beta, Release).
+The project contains three schemes targeting the different configurations (Debug, Beta, Release) to test the different outputs.

 ## License